nationalarchives/tna-frontend-docs/docs/get-started/cookies.md

 ## Policies

-As standard we should use at least these three classes of cookies:
+As standard we use three classes of cookies:

 - `essential` - we don't need to ask permission for these
 - `usage` - analytics, tracking, data gathering